Abila Lectures & Resources

 The Abila Lecture in Biblical Archaeology is a bi-annual lecture series that promotes understanding of the archaeology and history of the Biblical world to audiences at John Brown University and in Northwest Arkansas.
 Each year, the Abila Lecture brings in two scholars to speak on the history and archaeology of the Biblical world.
 Abila Lectures held in the Fall will typically focus on the Old Testament and lectures in the Spring on the New Testament.
 Funding for the lecture series has been provided by generous donors to John Brown University’s Abila Archaeological Project which excavates at Abila of the Decapolis in Northern Jordan.
 All lectures are free and open to the public.

-The Abila Lecture will be held on Tuesday, October 11 that 7:00pm in the Cathedral of the Ozarks on the campus of John Brown University.
+The Abila Lecture will be held on Tuesday, March 7th at 7:00pm in the Cathedral of the Ozarks on the campus of John Brown University.
 Admission is free and open to the public.

 "Archaeology and the Synagogues of Jesus' Ministry" Video